BlogHow to find prospects online: the complete guide

 Any prospecting responses are highly qualified leads that can flow directly into your pipeline.
 Sales professionals can then naturally pick them up and work their magic.

-Which leads us onto an important point regarding email marketing.
+This leads us to an important point regarding email marketing.
 Not all of your inbound leads are going to be sales-ready.
 But just because they aren’t ready now, doesn’t mean that they won’t ever buy.

 This is the value of traditional email marketing.
 It delivers revenue by nurturing existing leads rather than driving initial demand.